martinboller/pi-time/README.md

   - May work on a Raspberry Pi 2, haven't tried.

 ### Latest changes
+#### 2023-12-27 - Raspberry Pi OS (64-bit) Lite (Debian 12, codename: Bookworm)
+  - Version 5 for Raspberry PI OS Lite (64 bit) - Debian 12 (Bookworm)
+  - This script will only work with ntpsec and has only been tested on the Debian 12 (Bookworm) version of RaspberryPi OS

+### Latest changes
 #### 2021-12-02 - Raspberry Pi OS (64-bit) Lite
   - Tested to work with Raspberry Pi OS (64-bit) Lite